smartinsantos/sherman/README.md

         - ```reset```                       : Roll back all migrations
         - ```status```                      : Dump the migration status for the current DB
         - ```version```                     : Print the current version of the database

-## Production Build
-Docker is being currently supported ONLY for development, an environment with Golang 1.14 will be required
-- ```bin/cmd/prod```                        : Setup/Build/Run application for production

 ## Go Packages reference
 - Linter: https://github.com/golangci/golangci-lint